 Many of you are likely travel addicts struggling to decide if starting a travel blog is worth the time and effort.
 I get it.
 I had the same doubts for years before I pulled the trigger and started one of my own.
 Here’s what I can tell you about my decision:

 Saving up money, quitting my exhausting job, and starting a travel blog was the single best life change I’ve ever made.
 I just wish I’d started earlier.

 Why?
 Because travel blogging has been the most fulfilling journey of my life.
 I get paid to explore, hike, write, photograph, and help others do the same.
 What more could I ask for?

-But for as great as it sounds, understand one thing: succeeding in the travel blogging industry is more challenging than meets the eye.
-To make a decent living, you’ll need to be extremely self-motivated, patient, and willing to invest some time and money up front.
+But for as great as it sounds, understand one thing: succeeding in the blogging industry is more challenging than meets the eye.
+To make a decent living, you’ll need to be extremely self-motivated, patient, and willing to invest some time and little money upfront.
 Sound good?

 Great, because I’m here for you.
 So, stay tuned for my absolute best advice on how to start your own travel blog and get paid to live your dream.